Richard Hurlin

-Richard Hurlin (born 14 January 1984 in Cardiff) is a Welsh footballer, who plays for Peninsula Power Football Club.
+Richard Hurlin (born 14 January 1984 in Cardiff) is a Welsh footballer.

 Career

 Early career

 He started his career with Cardiff City FC as a youth player but would later sign for his home town team Llanelli AFC in the summer of 2001.
 After impressing in his first season in the Welsh Premier League he signed for title chasers Cwmbran Town AFC in the 2003 January transfer window where he would spend the next three seasons.
 During his time at Cwmbran, Richard attracted interest from a number of football league clubs and after an unsuccessful trial at Nottingham Forest F.C. he spent 3 months with Swansea City A.F.C. where he was on the verge of signing until Manager Nick Cusack was released from his coaching position and the deal fell through.
 Richard would stay with Cwmbran until March 2005, during which time he enjoyed great success with the club, one which gave him the opportunity to play against Israel giants Maccabi Haifa in the UEFA cup 1st qualifying stage, losing 6-0 on aggregate.
 His time at Cwmbran also saw him score the fastest ever goal for the club, after just 18 seconds he drove the ball past Caersws's goalkeeper from the edge of the box.
 This cementing him into Cwmbran's history books.